US reports third COVID-19 case of unknown origin

 Authorities said the new case concerned a person living in the western state of Oregon.
 The adult patient, who has been hospitalized, was known to have had contact with people at an elementary school.

-Two other similar cases have been reported in neighboring California this week.
+Two other "community spread" cases have been reported in neighboring California this week.

+Both cases involve older people in the northern part of the state who mysteriously contracted the virus.

+The increasing number of people stricken with the illness in the United States is sure to heighten fears of an outbreak across the country.

 BOOKMARK THIS: Our comprehensive coverage of novel coronavirus and its developments